Oh, Lord, What Is Kamala Harris Announcing Today?

 “As alleged, stealing 240 government-issued phones worth over $150,000 is a direct betrayal of the public trust,” said U.S. Attorney Pirro.
 “That’s taxpayer money meant to serve Americans, not line someone’s pockets.
 Accountability matters – and no one is above the law.”

 As part of the scheme, Southerland allegedly directed an employee at the pawn shop only to sell the phones “in parts” in order to bypass the House’s mobile device management software, which enables the House to remotely secure and monitor its phones.
-The scheme was first discovered when one of the phones that Southerland stole was sold whole on eBay to an uninvolved purchaser.
+The scheme was first discovered when one of the phones Southerland stole was sold in its entirety on eBay to an uninvolved purchaser.
 When the purchaser first booted up the phone, the phone displayed a phone number for the House of Representatives Technology Service Desk.
 The purchaser called that number, and House employees soon discovered that several phones purchased by Southerland were unaccounted for.

 Advertisement